GullaManeesh/BDA/internal2/fraud_detection.md

-# 🧪 Experiment: Fraud Detection using Kafka and Machine Learning (Spark)
+# 🧪 Experiment: Fraud Detection using Kafka + Spark + Machine Learning

 ## 🎯 Aim
-To detect fraudulent transactions in real-time using Kafka streaming and machine learning with Spark.
+To detect fraudulent transactions in real-time using Kafka streaming and Spark ML.

 ## 📘 Description
-This experiment streams transaction data using Kafka and processes it using Spark Structured Streaming.
+This experiment streams transaction data using Kafka.
-Each transaction contains user_id and amount.
-The data is converted into features and passed to a machine learning model (Logistic Regression) to classify transactions as fraud or non-fraud in real time.
+Each transaction contains user_id, amount, location, timestamp, and fraud label.
+Spark Structured Streaming consumes this data, converts it into a DataFrame, and applies a machine learning model (Logistic Regression) to classify transactions as fraud or normal in real time.

 ## ⚙️ Technologies Used
 - Apache Kafka – Streams real-time transaction data.
-- Apache Spark – Processes streaming data and applies ML model.
+- Apache Spark – Processes streaming data.
-- PySpark MLlib – Provides machine learning algorithms like Logistic Regression.
+- PySpark MLlib – Used for machine learning (Logistic Regression).
-- Structured Streaming – Enables real-time data processing.
+- Structured Streaming – Enables real-time processing.

 ## 🖥️ Commands to Execute